MicrosoftDocs/PowerShell-Docs/reference/7.0/PSReadLine/About/about_PSReadLine.md

   [ref]$numericArg, 1)
 ```

-## Note
+## Notes

 ### Command History

-PSReadLine maintains a history file containing all the commands and data you have entered from the
+PSReadLine maintains a history file containing all the commands and data you
-command line.
-This may contain sensitive data including passwords.
-For example, if you use the
+have entered from the command line.
+This may contain sensitive data including
-`ConvertTo-SecureString` cmdlet the password is logged in the history file as plain text.
-The
+passwords.
+For example, if you use the `ConvertTo-SecureString` cmdlet the
+password is logged in the history file as plain text.
+The history files is a
-history files is a file named `$($host.Name)_history.txt`.
+file named `$($host.Name)_history.txt`.
 On Windows systems the history file is
 stored at `$env:APPDATA\Microsoft\Windows\PowerShell\PSReadLine`.
-On non-Windows systems, the
+On
-history files is stored at `$env:XDG_DATA_HOME/powershell/PSReadLine` or
+non-Windows systems, the history files is stored at
+`$env:XDG_DATA_HOME/powershell/PSReadLine` or
 `$env:HOME/.local/share/powershell/PSReadLine`.

 ### Feedback & Contributing To PSReadLine